Cian-Murray-Doyle/Predicting-Car-Prices/README.md

 ![](images/resid_dist.png) ![](images/hmsce_plot.png)

-As per the above plots we can see that the data is normally distrubted, however, the model was far more likely to provide inaccurate predictions for cheaper cars than for expensive ones.
+As per the above plots we can see that the data is normally distributed, however, the model was far more likely to provide inaccurate predictions for cheaper cars than for expensive ones.
 So this model must be rejected.

 ## Non-Parametric Models